-Middleton was Cambridge educated and had travelled widely in Europe before entering any revolutionary functions.
-He was voted to succeed his father in the Continental Congress and thus became a signer of the Declaration.
+Arthur Middleton was Cambridge educated, traveling widely in Europe before participating in any revolutionary function.
+Middleton was voted to succeed his father as delegate in the Continental Congress, thereby eventually becoming a signatory of the Declaration.

-Following the start of the war, Middleton served in the defense of Charleston.
+Following the start of the war, Middleton served in the defense of Charleston, South Carolina.
 There he was subsequently captured by the British in 1780 at the Siege of Charleston.
-He was sent as a prisoner to St. Augustine, Florida (where he joined the aforementioned Edward Rutledge and Thomas Hayward, Jr).
-Middleton was released by prisoner exchange the next year.
+Middleton was sent as a prisoner to St. Augustine, Florida – joining the aforementioned Edward Rutledge and Thomas Hayward, Jr. Middleton was released by prisoner exchange the next year.

 (Article Continues Below...)

-Originally from Connecticut, Hall migrated first to South Carolina and then to Georgia after exchanging the pulpit for a doctor’s bag.
-The town in which he settled, Sunbury, sent him as their delegate to the Second Continental Congress, as Georgia had not been represented in the first.
-As such, he signed the Declaration, one of three doctors to do so.
+Originally from Connecticut, Lyman Hall migrated first to South Carolina and then to Georgia after exchanging the pulpit for a doctor’s bag.
+The town in which Hall settled, Sunbury, sent him as their delegate to the Second Continental Congress, as Georgia had not been represented in the first.
+As such, Hall signed the Declaration, one of three physicians to do so.

-For his and his town’s trouble to get Georgia included in that Declaration, Sunbury – located in St. John’s Parish – was burned to the ground by British troops, forcing Hall and his family to flee North until the close of the war.
+For Hall and his town’s trouble to get Georgia included in that famous delegation, Sunbury – located in St. John’s Parish – was burned to the ground by British troops, forcing Hall and his family to flee north until the end of the conflict.

 The Declaration of Independence and Remembering Those Who Paid the Ultimate Price